Student Life Enhancement Fund

 Recognized student organizations and clubs, registered students, and University departments are eligible to apply for a Student Life Enhancement Fund (SLEF) grant.
 Funds are designed specifically for non-academic initiatives on or off campus, and are allocated to support participating in or providing initiatives designed to enrich the student experience.

-There are two opportunities to submit applications to the Student Life Enhancement Fund for the 2020-2021 academic year:
+There are two opportunities to submit applications to the Student Life Enhancement Fund and the UGAA Student Experience Fund for the 2021-2022 academic year:

-- Proposals will be assessed based on the following criteria:
+- SLEF and UGAA Student Experience Fund Proposals will be assessed based on the following criteria:

 The number of students and others benefiting or participating in the activity